scylladb/scylladb/HACKING.md

 5. When answering review comments, prefer inline quotes as they make it easier to track the conversation across multiple e-mails.

+6. The Linux kernel's [Submitting Patches](https://www.kernel.org/doc/html/v4.19/process/submitting-patches.html) document offers excellent advice on how to prepare patches and patchsets for review.
+Since the Scylla development process is derived from the kernel's, almost all of the advice there is directly applicable.

 ### Finding a person to review and merge your patches

 You can use the `scripts/find-maintainer` script to find a subsystem maintainer and/or reviewer for your patches.
 The script accepts a filename in the git source tree as an argument and outputs a list of subsystems the file belongs to and their respective maintainers and reviewers.
 For example, if you changed the `cql3/statements/create_view_statement.hh` file, run the script as follows: